hujhax/austin-improv-wiki/Jon Bolden.md

 |Years	=	2007-Present
 }}

 Jon Bolden is an improv performer, director, and photographer who works primarily at [[The Hideout Theatre]].
+He's one of the co-producers of the Out of Bounds Comedy festival.

 ## History
 Jon moved to downtown Austin in 2007, where he stumbled upon a performance of the [[Available Cupholders]] at [[The Hideout Theatre]].
 It was his first experience seeing live improv.
 He attended the free [[Tuesday Night Jam]] the following week.